 It certainly doesn't mean that this is a film without its share of flaws.
 At times, it does seem that the flashbacks get stretched out beyond their limits, especially when it comes to Benny's tale.
 There is too much dwelling on his childhood, and the buildup seems a bit too extravagant.
 But it gains pace eventually, moving towards a stunning climax that leaves you taken aback.

-I have had the opportunity to watch 'Vazhakku Enn 18/9', Balaji Sakthivel's much acclaimed Tamil film that was a revelation of sorts when it came to the ever rising instances of teen crime in the country.
+I have had the opportunity to watch 'Vazhakku Enn 18/9', Balaji Sakthivel's much acclaimed Tamil film that was a revelation of sorts when it came to discussing the ever rising instances of teen crime in the country.
 I would say 'Black Butterfly' is a faithful adaptation of the film, and nothing much has changed, as Pallassery's script painstakingly sticks to the original version.

 The performances of the lead cast bowl you over with their maturity.
 It's almost impossible to pick out a favorite from among the four actors, and while Mithun moves you with his vulnerability and defenselessness, Niranj astonishes you with his smooth criminal act.
 Malavika appears refreshingly beautiful and remarkably innocent while Samskruthy is every bit the city-bred daring girl that she plays.

 'Black Butterfly' tries to reach out to a young generation for whom 'scandal' is just another word for 'sex'.
 It has a very significant statement to make in a world that has literally been turned topsy-turvy by a tremendously destructive technological deluge.